 About Us - In Brief

-Delfont Mackintosh Theatres operates seven theatres (five freeholds and two very long leases) which are the Prince Edward, Prince of Wales, Queen's, Novello, Noël Coward, Wyndham's and the Gielgud.
+Delfont Mackintosh Theatres operates eight theatres which are Gielgud, Noël Coward, Novello, Prince Edward, Prince of Wales, Queen's, Victoria Palace and Wyndham's.

 A History of Delfont Mackintosh Theatres